Jeniya14/casino-webpage-design/README.md

 # casino-webpage-design

-This repository contains the code for casino webpage.
-It's a simple webpage built using HTML and CSS
+This repository contains the source code for a visually stunning casino-themed webpage designed using HTML and CSS.
+Inspired by an engaging template found online, this project was created to showcase the aesthetic appeal and design potential achievable with HTML and CSS.

 ![Screenshot](Screenshot1.png)